vitrivr/ADAMpro/docs/README.md

 to open the ADAMpro UI.
 Furthermore, you can connect on port 5890 to make use of the database.

-Note that the Docker container downloads the newest version of the code from the repository and builds new jars every time the container is started.
-By adjusting the `/adampro/build.sh` script, this behaviour can be turned off.

 ### Manually building the Docker image
 Navigate to the Docker file in `./scripts/Docker/` and run